nicholas-miklaucic/eins/docs/in-depth.md

 defines four kinds of functions that specify what's actually happening:

 ### Combinations
-Combinations are elementwise functions that combine two arrays into a new array of the same shape.
-The default, `'multiply'`, multiplies inputs, as in matrix multiplication.
+Combinations are, mathematically, functions that take two scalars and output a scalar.
+In Eins, combinations should be vectorized, taking in two arrays of the same shape and returning an array of that shape.
+The most common examples are `np.add` and `np.multiply`.

-It's much easier to ensure Eins does what you want when these are commutative and associative.
-Instead of trying to specify subtraction, use addition and then negate the input you want to subtract.
-This gives Eins freedom to optimize your computation.

 **Common examples**: `'add'`, `'multiply'`, `'minimum'`, `'maximum'`

+!!! danger

+    Eins assumes that a combination is commutative and associative, and it makes no guarantees about the order your arrays are combined.
+If you supply custom functions, that responsibility is yours.

 ### Reductions
-Reductions take a single array and an axis and eliminate that axis.
-The default, `'sum'`, sums over an axis, as in matrix multiplication.
+Reductions are essentially functions that take in a vector of any size and return a scalar, like `np.sum`.
+(These are sometimes called aggregations.)
+In Eins, they're functions that take an array and an axis and return an array with that axis removed.

 If you pass in a combination, Eins will essentially apply `functools.reduce` and use that combination to reduce the axis.
-In general, however, there are more efficient ways of doing the same thing: a folded `'add'` is just a slower `'sum'`, and a folded `hypot` is just a slower `l2-norm`.
+In general, however, there are more efficient ways of doing the same
+thing: a folded `'add'` is just a slower `'sum'`, and a folded `hypot` is just a slower `l2-norm`.

 **Common examples**: `'sum'`, `'prod'`, `'l2_norm'`, `'min'`, `'max'`.

 Note the naming conventions, matching NumPy nomenclature. `np.max(arr, axis=0)` computes the max along axis 0, eliminating it. `np.maximum(arr1, arr2)` is the elementwise maximum between two arrays.

+!!! danger

+    If you reduce more than once in a program, Eins assumes you know what you're doing and that the operation would be the same either way, like summing over two axes.
+If you supply a custom function, make sure there is only one potential output.

 ### Elementwise Operations

-An elementwise op takes in a single array and returns an array of the same size, applying an operation individually to each element.
-Eins doesn't use these explicitly, but you can combine them with combinations or reductions to ergonomically represent more complex functions.
+An elementwise operation should be thought of as a function that takes a scalar and outputs a scalar.
+Eins requires that the operation is *vectorized*, so it takes in an array and outputs an array of the same shape.

 **Common examples**: `'log'`, `'exp'`, `'tanh'`, `'square'`, `'sqrt'`

 ### Transformations

+Named after the `.transform` method in Pandas, transformations should be thought of mathematically as functions that take in a vector of any size and produce a vector of the same size.
+Think of sorting or standardization: you need multiple inputs for standardization to make sense, but at the end you haven't changed the shape of the array.

-Named after the `.transform` method in Pandas, transformations take in a single array and `axis`, like reductions, but they don't eliminate the axis.
-For example, `np.sort(arr, axis=0)` is different than `np.sort(arr, axis=1)`, but both return the same shape.
+In Eins, transformations take in a single array and `axis`, like reductions, but they don't eliminate the axis.
+For example, `np.sort(arr, axis=0)` is different than `np.sort(arr, axis=1)`, but both return an array of the same shape as `arr`.

 Just like a folded combination becomes a reduction, a *scanned* or *accumulated* combination becomes a transformation.
 Note that the way NumPy and other libraries notate these differs from the idea of a scan. `cumprod`, in Eins, is really just an alias for `cummultiply`, because Eins uses the combination rather than the reduction.
 If you have an array with elements `[a, b, c, d]` and an operator like `*`, then Eins computes

 ```python
 [a, a * b, (a * b) * c, ((a * b) * c) * d]